top of page

 Hello, my name is Karen Blank and I’ve been interpreting for forty years.
 In 1963, I was inspired to learn sign language after watching the movie “The Miracle Worker”, about Helen Keller, who was deaf and blind.
 I graduated from Gallaudet College’s Interpreter Training Program in Washington DC in 1975.
 Moving from Indiana in 1978, I worked full-time at a deaf church in Omaha for almost nine years.
 While there, I was able to, with a deaf person, co-direct a sign-singing-pantomime group called “The Son-Shine Signers”, that traveled to share the Gospel as well as deaf awareness.
 In 1986, I married Darwin, who is a Nebraska farmer, and settled in Madison, Nebraska, where we’ve raised our two children, Eric and Karissa.
 Earning my QAST in 1993, EIPA in 2000, and RID-CT in 2001, I’ve done private practice interpreting and eleven years of full-time interpreting in a school setting.
 After earning my Master’s Degree in Deaf Education in 2006, I was a Deaf Educator for several years.
 I currently substitute in schools as an interpreter or deaf educator and am one of two private practice interpreters in Northeast Nebraska.
 For many years, I have LOVED using sign language in a variety of settings, especially religious.
 Another passion of mine is documenting family history by creating books to share with my family.

-neRID Deaf Representative
+neRID Deaf Member-at-Large

 Shawn Shannon